How To Determine If A Compound Is Ionic Or Molecular

 History:

 The understanding of ionic and molecular compounds has evolved over centuries.
-Early chemists recognized the distinct properties of salts (ionic compounds) and organic substances (molecular compounds).
-However, the nature of the chemical bonds that held these compounds together remained a mystery until the development of atomic theory and the concept of electrons in the late 19th and early 20th centuries.
-Gilbert N. Lewis's work on the covalent bond in 1916 and Walther Kossel's theory of ionic bonding laid the foundation for our modern understanding of these compounds.
+That said, early chemists recognized the distinct properties of salts (ionic compounds) and organic substances (molecular compounds).
+Still, the nature of the chemical bonds that held these compounds together remained a mystery until the development of atomic theory and the concept of electrons in the late 19th and early 20th centuries.
+That's why gilbert N. Lewis's work on the covalent bond in 1916 and Walther Kossel's theory of ionic bonding laid the foundation for our modern understanding of these compounds Simple as that..

 Essential Concepts: